 Emergency First Aid – Early Childhood

 You work in early childhood education, are a parent or occasionally responsible for young children?
-Knowing first aid basics can prove to be a major asset in emergency situations that affect children, since you can quickly and efficiently react!
+You want to learn the first aid standards required to react quickly in case of an emergency?

-With this 8-hour training, you will be able to recognize abnormal signs and symptoms that children can exhibit, and therefore apply the necessary emergency measures.
-You will, among other things, learn to identify common early childhood diseases and injuries, to provide basic treatments to immobilize a child’s injury, to use an automated external defibrillator (AED) and to administer epinephrin with an auto-injector.
+With this 8-hour training, you will be able to recognize abnormal signs and symptoms that children can exhibit, to then apply the necessary emergency measures.
+You will, among other things, learn how to identify common early childhood diseases and injuries, how to provide basic treatments to immobilize a child’s injury, how to use an automated external defibrillator (AED) and how to administer epinephrin with an auto-injector.
 This course will also teach you how to perform cardiopulmonary resuscitation (CPR) on a child and on an infant, and how to react in case of a respiratory emergency or a cardiac arrest.

 The course can be adapted to the needs of day camp counsellors, educators and other people who work with children.
-The award you will obtain will allow you to comply with the Educational Childcare Act (L.R.Q., c.
+The certificate emitted is in compliance with the Educational Childcare Act (L.R.Q., c.
 S-4.1.1., a.
 20), which states that “[a] permit holder must ensure that each childcare staff member holds a certificate not older than 3 years attesting that the member has successfully completed a minimum 8-hour standard first aid course or a minimum 6-hour refresher course updating the knowledge acquired as part of the standard first aid course”.

 MINIMUM TIME REQUIRED